 Bribery is considered a “crime of moral turpitude,” or a crime against the public good.
 Crimes of moral turpitude have immigration consequences.
 If you are applying for citizenship, a bribery conviction may be a deportable offense.

 There are a number of statutes in Colorado that address bribery and bribery-related offenses.
 This includes compensation for past actions, soliciting compensation, and attempting to influence public officials.
-The penalties for these bribery offenses range from a class 3 felony to a class 2 misdemeanor.
+The penalties for these bribery offenses are typically misdemeanors.

 A person commits bribery if he or she offers or provides any pecuniary benefit upon a public servant with the intent to influence the public servant’s vote, judgment, or other action.

 A pecuniary benefit includes money, property, commercial interests, or other forms which provide economic gain.1

 Bribery is also a criminal offense for any public servant to solicit, accept, or agree to accept any pecuniary benefit with the understanding that the public servant’s vote, opinion, judgment, or other action will be influenced.

 Public servants include any officer or employee of the government, whether elected, appointed, or designated to occupy the position.
 This includes a police officer, fire marshall, prosecutor, mayor, state senator, mayor, city clerk, health officers, public works officers, code enforcement workers, and other city, county, state, or federal officials.2

 It is still a criminal offense if the public official is compensated after the fact.
 It is not a defense for a public official to wait until after the made a certain decision, opinion, vote, or recommendation to later ask for or accept any pecuniary benefit.
 Soliciting or accepting a benefit for past official behavior is a class 6 felony.
 Penalties include 12-18 months in prison and a fine of up to $100,000.